 BS in Communications & BA in Media Arts and Design, James Madison University

 Nick has been working with teenagers for over 17 years and been part of the AMS community since 2009.
 He has been Clerk, teacher, academic advisor, houseparent, Maintenance Coordinator and Outdoor Coordinator.
-As Assistant Clerk, he will handling many of the school’s administrative responsibilities while continuing to keep up the strong relationships he had built with parents and students over the years.
+He will handling many of the school’s administrative responsibilities while continuing to keep up the strong relationships he had built with parents and students over the years.

 Originally a technical writer designing instruction manuals, Nick quickly realized the corporate world wasn’t for him.
 After going on an Outward Bound trip, he found his love for simplicity and community and teaching middle schoolers.
 “They are in that really awkward place where they want to be both a kid and a adult.
 Its an important time for guidance and support.”
 This is Nick’s 11th year at AMS.